CHESSComputing/CHAP-Training-Examples-Materials/example_01/README.md

 1. Azimuthally integrate each diffraction pattern.
 1. Save the resulting Intensity vs. radial coordinate data in .npz format.

-Note that there are two pipelines to choose from in this example: `pipeline_cbf.yaml` and `pipeline_h5.yaml`.
-They both do the same thing, but each one operates on a different set of input 2D diffraction data. `pipeline_cbf.yaml` will run slightly faster (~3 seconds as opposed to ~1 minute), but the data in this case are synthetic and not very interesting for visualization.

 ### Physics Motivation
 #### The input data
 The 2D diffraction patterns used as input data for this pipeline represent fairly typical raw data collected during a powder diffraction experiment.
 In a powder diffraction experiment, the incident X-ray beam is scattered by the sample and the spatial pattern of scattered beam is captured on a 2D area detector.
 When the incident beam hits the sample at certain angles, the scattered X-rays between different crystal planes are in phase with each other and therefore constructively interfere to produce a signal on the detector.
 The angle at which this constructive interference can occur is determined by [Bragg's law](https://en.wikipedia.org/wiki/Bragg%27s_law):